Intellectual Property Issues And Business

 - If the misappropriation was willful and malicious additional “exemplary” damages are also available.
 In addition to seeking or obtaining relief under the statute, litigation could be based on the breach of a contract such as a non-disclosure or non-compete agreement.

 - Under such a claim the actual or potential relief would be dictated by the terms of the contract as well as under applicable law.

 - In addition to misappropriation of trade secrets, intellectual property litigation could or may involve a claim of unfair competition, copyright, trademark, trade name or service mark infringement.
 Generally, such claims exist where there is a prior owner or user of a particular type of intellectual property which has acquired a secondary meaning and someone else is using it or a similar mark/name in a confusingly similar way in competition with the owner/prior user.

 Those who are sued for theft, misappropriation, unfair competition or infringement have a number of available defenses.
 It is advisable that business owners, entrepreneurs and executives involved in intellectual property issues consult with a knowledgeable attorney to understand their rights and options.
-Our team has litigated numerous cases involving intellectual property, misappropriation and other legal issues related to business and business law disputes.

 Get The Infringement Guidance You Need

 Contact a Florida business litigation attorney at Brick Business Law, P.A., for a free consultation to discuss and review your options.
 Call 813-280-0266 / 727-291-7725 or send the firm an inquiry email about your issue.